awsdocs/aws-codebuild-user-guide/doc_source/sample-build-notifications.md

 1. Create build projects, run the builds, and view build information, for example by following the steps in [Run AWS CodeBuild Directly](how-to-run.md)\.

-1. Confirm that AWS CodeBuild is now successfully sending build notifications\.
+1. Confirm that CodeBuild is now successfully sending build notifications\.
 For example, check to see if the build notification emails are now in your inbox\.

 To change a rule's behavior, in the CloudWatch console, choose the rule you want to change, and then choose **Actions**, **Edit**\.
 Make changes to the rule, and then choose **Configure details**, followed by choosing **Update rule**\.